Criminal justice institutions – Government action

 UK Government actions

-- In March 2020, NHS England achieved full national coverage of liaison and diversion services in police custody – the services identify people with mental health conditions, learning disabilities, substance misuse or other vulnerabilities when they enter the criminal justice system so that appropriate support can be provided.
+- In March 2020, NHS England achieved full national coverage of liaison and diversion services in police custody.
+These services identify people with mental health conditions, learning disabilities, substance misuse or other vulnerabilities when they enter the criminal justice system so that they receive appropriate support.

-- In June 2018, the UK Government published a Female Offender Strategy recognising the impact of women’s imprisonment on their children and the links between female offending and experiences of abuse and trauma – it will receive funding of £3.5 million to support implementation.
-The Female Offender Strategy committed to reduce the number of women entering the criminal justice system, increase the use of non-custodial sentences, and improve conditions in the prison estate.
+- In June 2018, the UK Government published its Female Offender Strategy, recognising the impact of women’s imprisonment on their children and the links between female offending and experiences of abuse and trauma.
+The strategy commits to reduce the number of women entering the criminal justice system, increase the use of non-custodial sentences, and improve conditions in the prison estate.

 The assessment was made based on the evidence available up to 30/09/2021